GabrielFersPin/Ra-zXP/README.md

-# 🎮 RaízXP – Personal Gamification Tracker
+# 🎮 InnerLevel – Personal Gamification Tracker

-**RaízXP** is a personal gamification system I created to stay motivated while building habits and searching for my first job in data science.
+**InnerLevel** is a personal gamification system I created to stay motivated while building habits and searching for my first job in data science.
 It’s designed for people who take non-traditional paths, learn independently, and value progress that isn’t always linear.

 ## 🚀 What does this app do?